Hawkhurst Gang

-The Hawkhurst Gang was a notorious criminal organisation involved in smuggling throughout southeast England from 1735 until 1749.
-One of the more infamous gangs of the early 18th century, they extended their influence from Hawkhurst, their base in Kent, along the South coast, to Dorset, where they successfully raided the customs house at Poole.
-After they were defeated in a battle with the Goudhurst militia in 1747, three of their leaders, Thomas Kingsmill, Arthur Gray and William Fairall were executed in 1748 and 1749.
+The Hawkhurst Gang was a notorious criminal organisation involved in smuggling throughout south-east England from 1735 until 1749.
+One of the more infamous gangs of the early 18th century, they extended their influence from Hawkhurst, their base in Kent, along the South coast, where they successfully raided the Custom House, Poole.
+After they were defeated in a battle with the Goudhurst militia in 1747, two of their leaders, Arthur Gray and Thomas Kingsmill, were executed in 1748 and 1749, respectively.

 Early years

 Named after the village of Hawkhurst, the gang was first mentioned as the Holkhourst Genge in 1735.
 The gang was based in the "Oak and Ivy Inn", Hawkhurst.
 A secondary headquarters was The Mermaid Inn in the town of Rye, where they would sit with their loaded weapons on the table.
 Many local legends and folklore are based on the alleged network of tunnels built by the gang.
 However, many hidden cellars and remote barns could have been used for storage so it is unlikely that tunnels would have been needed at that period when large armed gangs operated openly, often riding through the larger towns in daylight.